-Beef eaten in Europe, Asia and now North America has traveled a long way from its tropical source, where pastures were once covered with rainforest.
+Beef eaten in Europe, Asia and North/South America is having a huge impact on its tropical source, where pastures were once covered with rainforest.
 Beef production has been a major culprit in tropical deforestation for half a century.
-Over the last decade, the South American beef industry has drastically improved its impact – but the progress just can’t last.
-That is, unless the many businesses and government agencies involved in the supply chain start looking at the problem in a new way – at the landscape level.
+Over the last decade, the South American beef industry has drastically improved its impact.
+But more progress is needed: a new, landscape level of engagement between business and governments can create lasting, scalable change.

 The Problem with Beef Production: Islands of Green in a Sea of Deforestation

 Government agencies as well as powerful processing companies monitor the South American beef industry by keeping tabs on individual ranches.
 But the system doesn’t cover every operation consistently from calving to slaughter – and the many ranching operations that fall through the cracks can still clear virgin rainforest once their herds have exhausted existing pastures.
 On the other hand, ranchers who preserve the forest on or around their land aren’t rewarded – they may actually face paperwork and red tape.
 Some of them reward themselves, illegally, by taking cash and calves from ranchers who aren’t following the rules and so can’t sell directly to some processing companies.
 When you zoom out from individual ranches, the result is a landscape where protected pockets of forest are always at risk.
-The beef industry is at risk, too, as more and more retail and food products companies commit to sourcing sustainable beef to avoid damage to their reputations.
+Businesses sourcing this beef are at risk as well: mitigating legal, reputational and extreme-weather related risks are why more and more retail and food product companies are committing to sourcing sustainable beef.

 Following the Supply Chain – Beef